snmoya/DecoProject/MLY/README.md

 - CocoaPods:

-Cocoapos is a Ruby gem, so is recommended to have the lastes ruby version.
+Cocoapos is a Ruby gem, so is recommended to have the latest ruby version.
 ```shell
 brew install ruby
 echo 'export PATH="/opt/homebrew/opt/ruby/bin:$PATH"' >> ~/.zshrc